Skip to main content

 caution

-Be aware that typegraphql-prisma is designed to work with a selected versions of prisma.
+Be aware that typegraphql-prisma is designed to work with a selected versions of Prisma.
+This generator is designed to work and tested with the features of the 5.0.0 release.

 Additional dependencies